 their beloved home computer was a gem in its day.
 In fact, it was

 British? you may be able to save money with

-1 day car insurance, a
+1 day car insurance, or some

 temporary car insurance

 The Amiga line of computers were the

 successors to Commodore's highly successful VIC-20, Commodore 64,

 and Commodore 128 computers which tore up the fledgling home